cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 uses identifiers that are left-padded with zeros like in the CURIE `go:0032571` for [response to vitamin K](https://bioregistry.io/go:0032571).
 The regular expression pattern for GO entries is `^\d{7}$`, since there are always exactly seven numbers.
-Regular expressions don't really have the utility to describe numbers that are left padded with zero, so keep in mind that this is approximation is a good balance between precision and simplicity.
+Regular expressions don't have a straightforward way to describe numbers that are left padded with zero, so keep in mind that this is approximation is a good balance between precision and simplicity.